 Losartan and Candesartan (Amias), also interfere with angiotensin II.
-They block the receptors for angiotensin II which also helps prevent your blood vessels narrowing.
-These have very few common side effects, with vertigo being one of the most common.
+They block the receptors for angiotensin II which then helps prevent your blood vessels from narrowing.
+Angiotensin II Blockers (ARBs) do not frequently cause side effects, with vertigo being one of the most common.

 Beta Blockers, such as Atenolol and Bisoprolol, work by blocking the effects of adrenaline (epinephrine).
-This causes your heart to beat more slowly, with less force, which reduces your blood pressure.
+This causes your heart to beat more slowly and with less force, which in turn, reduces your blood pressure.
 Side effects are uncommon, but dizziness, fatigue and nausea may occur.

 What are the Natural Treatments for High Blood Pressure?

-It is often recommended that you try natural methods to lower your blood pressure, before taking medication.
-Lifestyle changes can improve your blood pressure without medical intervention, and therefore you don’t have to worry about the side effects.
+It is often recommended that you try natural methods to lower your blood pressure before taking medication.
+Lifestyle changes can improve your blood pressure without the use of medication and exposure to potential side effects.

 The best way to naturally reduce your blood pressure is to take care of your diet.
-Cutting back on your carbohydrates and fats can lower levels of unwanted cholesterol in your body and put less stress on your heart.
-You can also reduce the alcohol and sodium (salt) you consume.
-These foods can be detrimental to your heart health.
-Alcohol can put pressure on your heart muscle, and it also makes it harder for your body to get rid of harmful fats.
+For some people, reducing salt intake is key.
+Cutting back on refined carbohydrates and fats can lower levels of unwanted cholesterol in your body and put less stress on your heart.
+You can also reduce alcohol intake, as alcohol can be directly toxic to heart muscle.
+Studies have shown that 3 or more alcoholic beverages per day can lead to high blood pressure.

-You could also combine these methods with an exercise routine.
+You could also combine a good diet with an exercise routine.
 Don’t start off with anything too strenuous, but do try to make it a program that is going to have a noticeable effect on your health.
-Doctors recommend doing 30 minutes of exercise that makes you feel out of breath, three times a week to stay healthy.
+Doctors recommend doing 30 minutes of exercise that makes you feel out of breath, at least three times a week to stay healthy.

-While it is often a good idea to try these natural treatments first, they will take greater commitment and a longer time period to accomplish the same results as you would expect to achieve with medication.
+While it is often a good idea to try natural methods for lowering blood pressure first, they do take commitment and more time to act than blood pressure medications.

 View our complete range of High Blood Pressure Medication